 Supporting Education for End-of-Life Care in Long-Term Care Across Ontario

-Supported by funding from the Government of Ontario, The Ontario Centres for Learning, Research and Innovation in Long-Term Care collaborated with Algonquin College to create resources aimed at teaching personal support workers working in long-term care (LTC) about communication at end-of-life.
+Supported by funding from the Government of Ontario, the Ontario Centre for Learning, Research and Innovation in Long-Term Care at Bruyère collaborated with Algonquin College to create resources aimed at teaching personal support workers working in long-term care (LTC) about communication at end-of-life.

-A variety of resources have been created surrounding communication at end-of-life, including online training modules, a webinar, an article from AdvantAge Ontario’s Action Update, information packages, and an FAQ.
+A variety of resources have been created surrounding communication at end-of-life, including Facilitators Guide, PowerPoint Modules, webinar, an article from AdvantAge Ontario’s Action Update, information packages, and an FAQ.
 See below for links to these items.

 Transitioning to end-of-life care can be a difficult time for a resident and their family.
-Everyone has their own thoughts, feelings, and beliefs about death and loss.
-Developing communication at end-of-life skills are crucial for LTC staff to foster therapeutic relationships with the residents and their families, increasing levels of comfort towards hospice and palliative care.
+Everyone has their own thoughts, feelings, and beliefs around death and loss.
+Developing communication at end-of-life skills are crucial for LTC staff to foster therapeutic relationships with the residents and their families, increasing levels of comfort with hospice and palliative care philosophy.

-Educational resources developed collaboratively by Algonquin College and the Ontario Centres for Learning, Research and Innovation in Long-Term Care.
+Educational resources developed collaboratively by Algonquin College and the Ontario Centre for Learning, Research and Innovation in Long-Term Care at Bruyère.